BIOL 0500 Midterm #3

 BMPs during embryonic development

-• BMP ligands are secreted and bind to specific complexes consisting of type I and type II serine/threonine kinase receptors
+• TE cells secrete BMP dimers that diffuse through the extracellular matrix, binding to complexes consisting of type I and type II serine/threonine kinase receptors in the posterior embryo

 • the activated type II receptor phosphorylates the type I receptor

-• the type I receptor then phosphorylates Smad 1/5/8, which then forms a complex with the Smad 4
+• the type I receptor then phosphorylates Smad 1/5/8, which then forms a complex with Smad 4

 New cards